Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Analysis

 NLP research in general and even typological studies are frequently conducted from an English-centric perspective.
-To reduce this bias and further verify our model's transfer capability, we choose three additional languages that are typologically different from English: Arabic, Russian, and Chinese, as the query/train languages for retrieval and classification tasks.
-The setup is the same as in \secref{experiments}.
-We again represent a verse as the average of the embeddings of its units.
-We report average top-$k$ ($k=$ 1, 5, or 10) accuracy for verse retrieval and macro $F_1$ for verse classification over all languages.
-Arabic, Russian and Chinese take the role of English in \secref{experiments}, e.g., for the Arabic experiment, Arabic is the query language for verse retrieval and the training language for verse classification.
+To reduce this bias and further verify our multilingual embeddings' transfer capability, we additionally use \emph{all} available languages (1,245 languages) as the query / train languages for retrieval and classification tasks.
+To this end, we conduct large-scale experiments that contain 1,245 $\times$ 1,245 transfer directions.
+The setup is the same as in \secref{experiments}, where each language takes the role of English as the query / train language.
+We again represent each verse as the average of the embeddings of its units.
+For each language, we calculate the average top-$k$ ($k=$ 1, 5, or 10) accuracy for verse retrieval and macro $F_1$ for verse classification over all other languages except the language itself.

-Table \ref{tab:results_beyongd_en} shows that good performance is achieved for both tasks for all three query/train languages.
-The performance is close to that achieved for English, which is reported in Table \ref{tab:results} and indicates that the ngrams are well-aligned and \embname has good transfer ability no matter which query/train language is used.
+In Table \ref{tab:results_beyongd_en}, we list the transfer performance of three major languages that are typologically different from English: Arabic (arb), Russian (rus), and Chinese (zho); and three languages that achieve \textbf{the worst} overall performance: Apinayé (apn), Mündü (muh), and Salt-Yui (sll).
+See \secref{beyond_transfer} for complete results for all languages.
+For high-resource languages, the performance is close to that achieved for English (see Table \ref{tab:results}), indicating that the ngrams are well-aligned and \embname has good transfer ability.
 Chinese performs better than Arabic and Russian.
 The possible reasons are as follows: (1) Both Arabic and Russian are morphologically rich whereas Chinese is not.
-Morphological variation makes finding aligned ngrams in the forward pass harder, with a negative impact on performance.
-(2) To prevent bad tokenization for Chinese, we allow all ngrams (unlimited-length combination of continuous characters) in a verse to be candidates in the forward pass.
-This setting gives ngrams more freedom and better alignment is expected, thus further improving the performance.
+Morphological variation makes finding aligned ngrams in the forward pass harder, with a negative impact on performance; (2) To prevent bad tokenization for Chinese, we allow all ngrams (unlimited-length combination of continuous characters) in a verse to be candidates in the forward pass.
+This setting gives ngrams more freedom and thus better results are expected.
+For the three low-resource languages, we find that they diverge morphologically and typologically from most high-resource languages.
+Apinayé and Mündü seem to frequently use several consecutive whitespace-tokenized syllables to express a single concept, which makes finding the correct alignments much harder.
+Salt-Yui, on the other hand, seems to be highly ambiguous because the writing does not reflect its contrastive tones \citep{irwin1974salt}.
+We hypothesize such ambiguity can negatively influence performance.
+See \secref{beyond_transfer} for an analysis of the factors that can influence transfer performance.